nickpearson-uoy/clampcalc/README.md

 Generate CSS clamp values to transition between two sizes at specific viewport widths.

-Check out the online calculator: [https://clampcalc.netlify.app](https://clampcalc.netlify.app)
+Check out the [online calculator](https://clampcalc.netlify.app) and the [CodePen demo](https://codepen.io/nickpearson-uoy/pen/oNQdzmp).

 ## Wut?

 So you know [`clamp`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp), right?
 Give it a minimum size, a maximum size plus a preferred size and it'll use the preferred size where it can, limiting the size to the minimum and maximum values you give it.
+Cool 😎.

 It's a fab way to scale text or spacing (or anything else) based on the width of the viewport but without going too small on tiny devices or too big on big ol' desktop monitors.
-What `clamp` doesn't do is let you specify at what viewport widths you want the size to be at the minimum and maximum.
-Clampcalc lets you do that.
+What `clamp` doesn't explictly do is let you specify at what viewport widths you want the size to be at the minimum and maximum.
+Clampcalc's purpose is to let you do just that.

-⚠ **Caveat:** clampcalc does everything in `em`.
+**Caveat:** Clampcalc does everything in `em`.

-Explanatory ASCII-art graph:
+### Explanatory ASCII-art graph:

 ```
-Size (em)
+Size
  ↑
  ¦                  — — — — — — — — Us
  ¦                /·